What is customer churn risk?

 Baremetrics dashboard.

 Every company should be intentional about reducing churn.
-It doesn’t matter how many customers you can attract if you constantly lose them for avoidable reasons.
+It doesn’t matter how many new customers you can attract if you constantly lose them for avoidable reasons.

 About the author